romogo17/convoluted.io-code-samples/README.md

-# convoluted.io-code-samples
+# convoluted.io Code Samples

-Code samples from convoluted.io, my personal website and blog, where we'll unravel different DevOps, Database, and Software Engineering topics!
+This repository holds the code samples for posts in [`convoluted.io`](https://convoluted.io), my personal blog, where we unravel different DevOps, Database, and Software Engineering topics!

+## Development

+Each sample has its own folder with a `README.md` file that explains the sample and how to run it.
+The samples are written in different languages and frameworks, so make sure you have the right tools installed before running them.

+## Contributing

+Contribuitions and fixes are welcome!
+Please open an issue or submit a pull request.